 Step 5: Submit the Application Online

-Most applications are now done through the Liquor & Gaming NSW online portal (via Service NSW/OneGov).
-You will fill out the forms (such as the APP600 for On-Premises) and upload your documents.
-Make sure all names match your identification exactly to avoid processing errors.
+Most applications are now submitted through the Liquor & Gaming NSW online portal via Service NSW or OneGov.
+Applicants complete the relevant forms, such as the APP600 for On-Premises Licences, and upload supporting documents.

 Step 6: Pay the Application Fee

-You will need to pay a fee when you lodge your application.
-Application and annual fees change periodically and depend on licence type and authorisations.
-Always refer to the current L&GNSW fee schedule at the time of lodgement rather than relying on example amounts.
+You must pay an application fee when lodging your application.
+Application and annual fees change periodically and vary depending on licence type and authorisations.

 Step 7: The Review Period